synt-xerror/mlpgame/README.md

 ---

 To play, just run Python file: "menu.py".
-When you open the menu, click on "Jogar" to play or "Sair" to quit the game.
+When you open the menu, click on "Iniciar Jogo" to play or "Sair" to quit the game.

 This game doesn't have an 'exe' yet, but I'll work on it in future updates.
 Meanwhile, you need an IDE to run the Python file if you want to play.